matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ::: warning
 - zkSync Era is the first EVM-compatible chain to implement native account abstraction.
 We are evaluating how well the implementation works with EVM projects on testnet and mainnet.
 No incompatibilities have been found so far.
-- However, there may be **breaking changes to the API/interfaces required for account abstraction.**
+- Due to the early stage nature of the feature, you may see some breaking changes to the account abstraction API/interfaces.
+However, given that accounts are versioned in zkSync Era, older accounts will still work even after breaking changes are released.
 :::

 ## Prerequisites